How to Choose the Right Box & Calculate Shipping Costs

 Getting these elements right has a big impact on both small and large businesses.
 And, if you stock a range of products that vary in size, it will be worth running through this guided process for each one.

 So let’s get started.

 Choosing the perfect sized box

-It will eliminate or reduce the amount of fillers required
+It will eliminate or reduce the number of fillers required

 Create a better unboxing experience for your customers

 It will cost you less in packaging and shipping

 Win-win all around for you, your customers and the environment!

 So how do you work out the right sized box?

 Simply start by measuring the length, width and height of your product.